Blog / After 40 years in security, I'm building the threat intelli…

 The middle

 From there I spent the late 90s in Boston, standing up enterprise internet infrastructure at one of the largest privately-held investment firms in the United States.
 The kind of organization that, even thirty years ago, was a named target for nation-state-aligned activity.
-The conversation about adversary capability — what they could do, what they were going to do — wasn't a slide deck; it was a daily operational concern.
+The conversation about adversary capability (what they could do, what they were going to do) wasn't a slide deck; it was a daily operational concern.
 That experience reshaped how I thought about cybersecurity, because it broke the comforting assumption that most of the threats most organizations face are opportunistic.
 Some are.
 The interesting ones aren't.

-That discipline is the lens this product is built through.
-The CTI work I want to do here is not "here's a list of bad IPs, trust us."
-It's "here is the evidence, here is the methodology, here is what we do not know, here is the structured argument from the data to the assessment."
-If you have spent any time near the formal intelligence-analysis tradition you will recognize the shape of that.
-If you haven't, the short version is: every claim I make on this site is supposed to be reproducible from the data, and the data is supposed to be inspectable.
+The CTI feed I want to build is what happens when those habits get applied to commercial threat intelligence.
+The output isn't "here's a list of bad IPs, trust us"; it's the evidence chain, the methodology, the things we don't know, and the structured argument from data to assessment.
+If you've spent any time near the formal intelligence-analysis tradition you'll recognize the shape.
+If you haven't: every claim on this site is supposed to be reproducible from the data, the data is supposed to be inspectable, and you're supposed to be able to disagree with the methodology if you can read it.

 Why now

 I have spent a long career on the customer side of cybersecurity, on the inside of organizations where the right answer was institutional.
-I want to build something hands-on again — in the domain I know best, for an audience that has been quietly underserved for two decades.
+I want to build something hands-on again, in the domain I know best, for an audience that has been quietly underserved for two decades.

 What "enterprise honesty" actually means